-- receive annual allocation notices specifying OCIF funding for the calendar vear - may accumulate annual formula-based grants for up to five years to address larger infrastructure projects
+- 8.2.1 receive annual allocation notices specifying OCIF funding for the calendar year - 8.2.2 may accumulate annual formula-based grants for up to five years to address larger infrastructure projects

 To date, this fund has supported asset management work, data collection and condition assessments.
 Funding will continue to support asset management plan creation until 2025.